 Active filters indicate the sort (if it is a non-default sort) and filters currently applied to the list.
-They are represented by chips in selected state.
+They are represented by chips in the selected state.
 The active filters are always on the left side of inactive filters, with sort (if applicable) at the very left.

-B. Inactive Filters (for Fast Filters)
+B. Inactive Filters (for fast filters)

 Inactive filters are available filter options that are not currently applied to the list.
 Only fast filters will be shown as inactive filters.
-They are represented by chips in non-selected state.
+They are represented by chips in the non-selected state.

 Fast filters are pre-defined filter options that remain visible in the filter feedback bar even when they are not applied.
 With fast filters, users can apply filters to the list directly in the page instead of opening the filter dialog.
 The fast filter options are defined by the app team.
-To make fast filters most effective, we recommend to only include the most frequently used filters as fast filters.
+To make fast filters most effective, we recommend only including the most frequently used filters as fast filters.

 With fast filters, the filter feedback bar is visible by default with all fast filters as inactive filters.
 Users can apply fast filters directly or through the filter dialog.
 All applied filters will be shown in the filter feedback bar as active filters.

 When no fast filters are defined, the filter feedback bar is hidden by default.
 The default sort does not show up in the filter feedback bar.
 After the user has applied a filter or changed the sort option through the filter dialog, the filter feedback bar will appear to show the active filters.